Electronic Data Interchange (EDI)

 Absolutely not.
 At the organizational level, EDI systems standardize your relationship with both buyers and suppliers.
 At the warehouse and logistics level, it facilitates smooth electronic document exchange and eases a number of traditional supply chain pain points.

-To help explain how an EDI can elevate your business processes, we’re going to go over:
+To help explain how an Electronic Data Interchange can elevate your business processes, we’re going to go over:

 BONUS: Before you read further, download our Warehouse Management Software Whitepaper to see how Logiwa uses real-time data to help you get up to 100% inventory accuracy and execute advanced fulfillment strategies like wave planning.